kg3/scripts/README.md

   take computer breaks when working in the terminal
 # true_cracker.py
   without complicated crypto, use truecrypt to brute-force itself of forgotten passwords

+# smb.conf
+  After several years of trying to get Samba to work properly with Linux & Mac & Windows, going though all the hassels and goolging untold hours, this /etc/samba/smb.conf file has been the best one that works for me on a local network between the 3 major operating systems.